Special Hermitian structures on suspensions: Toric suspensions

-\definition Let $f:\; M \longrightarrow M$ be a automorphism of a a compact complex manifold of K\"ahler type, and $T^2= \C /\Z^2$ an elliptic curve.
+\definition Let $f:\; M \longrightarrow M$ be an automorphism of a compact complex manifold of K\"ahler type, and $T^2= \C /\Z^2$ an elliptic curve.
 Consider a toric suspension $S(f)$ of $M$ associated with the pair $(f, \Id_M)$.
 This manifold is called {\bf a complex suspension of $f$}.
 We call $S(f)$ {\bf a hyperbolic suspension} if $f$ is hyperbolic.

 \remark The toric suspension $S(f)$ of $M$ associated with the pair $(f, \Id_M)$ can be viewed as the product manifold $M_f \times S^1$, where $M_f$ is the mapping torus of $M$ by $f$ obtained as the quotient of $M \times \R$ by the $\Z$-action